InformaticsMatters/trigger-awx/README.md

 using the [Ansible Tower CLI].

 ## Use in .travis.yml
-To make a Travis build trigger a Job Template n an AWX server, do two things:
+To make a Travis build trigger a Job Template on an AWX server, do two things:

 1. Set appropriate environment variables as described in the embedded documentation in the `trigger-awx.sh` script.